Search RHCG Website

 Choice of Intubator

 As intubations are increasingly uncommon occurrences, it is essential that consultants and senior trainees gain the appropriate experience to achieve and maintain skills and confidence.
-Anaesthetic literature suggests that >40 intubations are required to achieve competency.
+Anaesthetic literature suggests that >40 intubations are required to achieve competency10.
 It is essential that future neonatologists and consultants are given priority to allow them to hone and maintain this essential skill.
 If the senior clinicians available feel competent, then more junior clinicians can attempt to intubate.
 It is important that prior to every intubation, careful consideration is given to the choice of intubator on an individual case basis.
 This will depend on a number of factors including the baby, skill set of the team, and clinical setting.

-• Delivery Room Intubations
+Delivery Room Intubations

-• NICU Intubations
+NICU Intubations

 NICU intubations are often performed in a more controlled manner.
 If deemed appropriate, junior clinicians can attempt to intubate under direct supervision, ideally with a video laryngoscope.
 Success rates with a VL are higher for all grade of intubator, and the difference between intubation success with the VL and the CL is largest in junior trainees.
+Infants with severe lung disease or ex-preterm infants with severe chronic lung disease will often decompensate quickly after pre-medications and are therefore not generally suitable for inexperienced intubators.

 Escalation Planning

+A clear escalation plan must be agreed by the team prior to intubation, and specific to each individual unit.
+Most junior clinicians (trainees and some ANNPs) will not have the experience deemed to be competent or comfortable performing intubations unsupervised.
+It is vital that they seek senior support before undertaking intubation.
+They should be aware that effective face mask ventilation and alternative airway adjuncts, for example a laryngeal mask, can provide a temporary secure airway until a more senior clinician arrives.
 A junior clinician should be given the opportunity to perform intubation in the appropriate setting, with a maximum of two attempts.
 By the third attempt, the intubator should be the most experienced person within the team.
 No clinician should continue with repeated attempts if initial attempts are unsuccessful.
+Risk of adverse events increase with each attempt and are almost then times more likely is three or more attempts occur.
 Each attempt should be limited to approximately 30-60 seconds, and only while cardiorespiratory stability is maintained.
 After each unsuccessful attempt, the baby should be stabilised with mask ventilation.

 Guide for Endotracheal Tube Length